Skip page header and navigation

 Tipping policies

-Download The Code of Best Practice on Service Charges, Tips, Gratuities and Cover Charges from Gov.uk.
+Download Code of Practice on Fair and Transparent Distribution of Tips from Gov.uk.

 Become a Living Wage employer